 Organise a family Secret Santa.
 Agree a spending amount that suits everyone and each draw a name from a hat, so you only buy for one person.

 Buy nearly new.
-Search eBay and online community groups for lightly used toys and gadgets rather than forking out for brand new.
+Search auction-based/secondhand retailers and online community groups for lightly used toys and gadgets rather than forking out for brand new.

 Give a gift of your time.
 Make a ‘voucher’ for a few hours of gardening, ironing, or dog walking that they can cash in whenever they want.